United States of Indonesia: Dissolution

 From the outset, the majority of Indonesians were opposed to the federal system resulting from the Round Table Agreement.
-The main reason was the fact that the whole concept was associated with colonialism.
-However there were other reasons, including the feeling that a federal state lacked cohesion and would potentially lead to states seceding and that the Indonesian side had only accepted it as a short-term tactic.
+The main reason was that the whole concept was associated with colonialism.
+However, there were other reasons, including the feeling that a federal state lacked cohesion and would potentially lead to states seceding and that the Indonesian side had only accepted it as a short-term tactic.
 In addition, most of the non-republican areas were controlled by traditional rulers, who were seen as too pro-Dutch and anachronistic.
 Finally, there were insufficient ethnic or cultural ties between people in the individual states to overcome the dominance of Java.
 For example, although the population of the State of Madura was entirely ethnic Madurese, almost as many Madurese lived in the ethnically mixed State of East Java, forming a substantial minority.

 Even those who supported the idea of a federal state wanted the form of it to be decided by the people of Indonesia through an elected Constitutional Assembly, rather by than the former colonial power.
 The Dutch also tried to convince Indonesians that a unitary state would mean Javanese domination, although without much success.